If you’ve ever spent some time browsing on the Airbnb platform, you have probably come across something known as the “cleaning fee.”

 Location plays a part in your cleaning fee decision in a couple different ways.

 First, as mentioned before, your local competition will provide you the information pertaining to if others in your area are charging cleaning fees, as well as what others are charging.
+How to pay Airbnb in Russia.

 Second, your location will usually determine what types of trips guests are taking to your area.